Edward O'Rourke: Early life

 O'Rourke was born on 26 October 1876 in Basin, Minsk Governorate, Russian Empire (modern-day Belarus) into an aristocratic family of Irish ancestry, which included many high officers in the Russian military.
 The most prominent was Joseph Cornelius O'Rourke.
-They held imperial titles of the Russian Empire and of the German Holy Roman Empire but also petitioned to retain the Irish count title as well, which was granted by the Tsar in 1848.
-His father was Michael Graf O'Rourke and his mother Baltic-German Angelika von Bochwitz.
-He received a broad European education and learnt a number of languages.
+Family held imperial titles of the Russian Empire and of the German Holy Roman Empire but also petitioned to retain the Irish count title as well, which was granted by the Tsar in 1848.
+His father was Michael O'Rourke and his mother Aniela Bochwic, daughter of Polish philosopher Florian Bochwic and Paulina née Majewska.

-After graduating in 1898 from the Jesuit School in Chyrów, then in Galicia, Austria-Hungary (present-day Ukraine), he went to Riga to study.
-In 1903, he graduated from the Trade and Mechanics Faculty of the University of Riga.
-In 1903, he moved to Freiburg, Switzerland, where he continued his studies at the University of Fribourg, faculty of law.
-The following year O'Rourke moved to the theological faculty at the University of Innsbruck in Austria-Hungary.
+Initially, O'Rourke attended a private Jesuit College in Khyriv for two years starting in 1888.
+He then spent the next two years at the 1st Gymnasium in Vilnius, and finally graduated in 1898 from the Alexander Gymnasium in Riga.

+He began his higher education at a Riga Polytechnical Institute, where he joined the Polish student corporation "Arkonia".
+He graduated in 1903.
+He then enrolled in law studies at university in Fribourg, but after one semester transferred to university in Innsbruck, where he devoted himself to theological studies.

-On 27 October 1908, he was ordained priest in Wilno, now in Lithuania.
-He became a professor of ecclesiastical history, German and French at the Seminary of the Roman Catholic Archdiocese of Minsk-Mohilev in Saint Petersburg.
-Between 1912 and 1915, he was parish priest of the multilingual congregation of St. Stanislaus in St. Petersburg.
+During his studies, he was ordained as a priest, receiving minor orders on September 21, 1907, in Vawkavysk, and major orders on October 27, 1907, in Kaunas.
+In 1908, he became a professor of Church history as well as French and German at the theological seminary in St. Petersburg.
+Between 1911 and 1917, he was parish priest of the multilingual congregation of St. Stanislaus in St. Petersburg.

 After the February Revolution in Russia, the church decided to re-establish the diocese of Minsk; O'Rourke was appointed as its administrator and the interim head of the Catholic Church in Russia.
 He met Achille Ratti for the first time, the Apostolic Visitor for the Baltic Countries and later Pope Pius XI.
+From November 21, 1917, he was a member of the Liquidation Commission for the affairs of the Kingdom of Poland in the Minsk region, as well as a member of the Polish Council of the Minsk Land.
 Due to the proposed independence of Latvia, in 1918 the diocese of Riga was established.
 O'Rourke was appointed bishop of Riga on the recommendation of Ratti on 29 September 1918.

 O'Rourke's position in Riga was problematic as German forces occupied the city in Sept 1917.
 By the end of World War I, the ecclesiastical organisation was largely destroyed, and only a few priests remained.
 O'Rourke did not speak Latvian but tried to encourage Latvian priests.
 He resigned after a new government in Latvia was appointed and there was a popular movement calling for an ethnic Latvian bishop.
 He was released from Riga in April 1920 and named titular bishop of Canea He was appointed Apostolic Delegate for the Baltic States.
 In November 1921 he was also appointed the Pontifical Delegate for Russian refugees in Danzig and East Prussia, and in 1928 for Catholic Russians in Germany.